 Colour is the inspiration for this small crochet project.
 Anyone with basic crochet skills should have no difficulty in following the pattern.

 This pattern is quick to make.
-If you have a sewing machine, 1.5 metres of fabric and approximately four 100 g balls of double knitting yarn, you can put this together in a few hours.
-Some basic knitting and sewing skills will help, but even inexperienced crafters could tackle this easy project.
+If you have a sewing machine, 1.5 metres of fabric and approximately four 100 g balls of double knitting yarn, you can put the poncho together in a few hours.
+Even inexperienced crafters can tackle this easy project.

 Jimmy Jean offers classes for small groups in the North Dordogne, South Charente regions of France.
 He wants his students to speak the language in the vernacular.